Out of Tragedy, Hope: the Anthony Trissell Memorial Foundation

 Greg Enslen

-Greg Enslen is an Ohio author and columnist.
-He's written and published eight books, including four fiction titles and four collections of essays and columns.
-Several are available through Gypsy Publications of Troy, Ohio.
-To receive updates on upcoming titles, sneak previews and appearances, subscribe to Email Goodies.
+Greg Enslen is the publisher of the Tippecanoe Gazette, a weekly newspaper, and an Ohio author and columnist.
+He's written and published thirty-six books, including nine fiction titles and four collections of essays and columns.
+Many are available through Gypsy Publications of Troy, Ohio.
 For more information, please see his Amazon Author Page or visit his Facebook fan page.

 http://www.gregenslen.com/